 During Eckhart’s tenure, he recruited future Salk Professor and Cancer Center Director Tony Hunter.
 Hunter would go on to discover a process called tyrosine phosphorylation that goes awry in many human cancers.
 This discovery revolutionized cancer medicine and led to the development of several innovative cancer therapies including Gleevec, Iressa and Tarceva.
 In fact, Gleevec is included on the World Health Organization (WHO)’s Model List of Essential Medicines and transformed several types of leukemia from fatal cancers into manageable chronic conditions.
 Currently, 39 tyrosine kinase inhibitors are FDA approved for cancer therapy, with many more currently clinical trials.

 Under Reuben Shaw’s leadership, the Salk Cancer Center comprises half of the research at Salk.
-Primarily focused on two distinct programs (Genetic, Epigenetic and Immune Circuits in Cancer; Animal Models of Cancer and Therapeutics Program), Salk Cancer Center’s research continues to break down the boundaries that have traditionally limited the scope and efficacy of cancer medicine.
+Primarily focused on two distinct programs (Genome Stability, Epigenetics, and Aging in Cancer; Tumor Immunology, Metabolism, and Therapeutics), Salk Cancer Center’s research continues to break down the boundaries that have traditionally limited the scope and efficacy of cancer medicine.
 Thanks to partnerships such as the San Diego Cancer Centers Council (C3) and others, Salk is positioned to be at the forefront of cancer breakthroughs—until a cure is found.

 Past and Present Salk Cancer Center Directors

 Other Salk Cancer Center scientific breakthroughs in the past decade include:

 - Ronald Evans’ discovery that a synthetic form of vitamin D can create vulnerabilities in pancreatic cancer, improving the effectiveness of chemotherapy.
 This strategy is currently being tested in five clinical trials.